 Make no mistake about it: The multi phone system is more important than ever.
 It’s true, customers want access to self-service portals and chatbots.
 But a multi phone system is still the most important technology in the contact center.
 Voice communication, in other words, isn’t going away.

-“…As the complexity of the issue increases, such as with payment disputes or complaints, customers are more likely to seek out a face-to-face interaction (23%) or a real person on the phone (40%),” reads a report from American Express.
+From a recent report by American Express: “…As the complexity of the issue increases, such as with payment disputes or complaints, customers are more likely to seek out a face-to-face interaction (23%) or a real person on the phone (40%)".

 So what should you be looking for in a modern multi phone system?